What Are Pannier Bags?

 Capacity: approx. 2 x 7.5 litres

-The Toggle Double Pannier is almost the same as the button one.
+The Toggle Double Pannier bike bag is almost the same as the button one.
 Instead of buttons, it features toggles.

 This bag has charming leather toggle closures and nickel hardware.
 What's more, a sturdy carry handle on top and a detachable shoulder strap.